GuvenAydin/WordpressPlugin/README.md

 # WordPress Plugin: Apple Calendar Appointments

 This plugin displays your Apple Calendar appointments on your WordPress site using a public iCal URL.
-It has been tested with WordPress 6.5 and version 1.9.0 of the plugin.
+It has been tested with WordPress 6.5 and version 1.9.1 of the plugin.
 The plugin files live inside the `apple-calendar-appointments` folder and include styles and scripts for an interactive calendar.
 Separate JavaScript files are included for the public calendar and the admin services table.
+The admin script now initializes even if the page is already loaded so the Services and Days Off tables work reliably.

 ## Installation
 1. Upload the entire `apple-calendar-appointments` folder to your WordPress `wp-content/plugins/` directory.